deadwronggames/ZServices/README.md

 - **Some Pre-Alpha Services**: will be added / refined soon.
 - **Editor Tools**: menu actions for creating ScriptableObject-based service assets.

 Any other custom service can be added, registered and accessed via the `ServiceLocator`.
-Just have your custom services implement the IService interface, add them as a Monobehaviour to the persistant prefab and have them register themselves in their Awake method.
-No change of any other code required.
+No change of any package code required.

 ## Game Bootstrapper